comp426-2022-fall/a99-team-17/docs/planning_notes.md

 ## Meeting 1: November 27th
 Beforehand: brainstorm ideas for project and read the rubric for the assignment.
-Goal: finalize the idea for our project and get started with a to-do list breaking down the project.
+Goal: finalize the idea for our project, get started with a to-do list breaking down the project, assign roles.